ergo70/mercury7_webassembly/README.md

-# mercury7_webassembly
+# mercury7 WebAssembly demonstrator
-A demonstrator how to build and use a WebAssembly of the mercury7 mass spectrum predictor.
+A demonstrator how to build and use a WebAssembly module of the mercury7 mass spectrum predictor.

 For building with emscripten emcc see emcc_build.txt.